Dark Sector from Interacting Canonical and Non-Canonical Scalar Fields

 where (\ref{phie}), (\ref{chie}) and (\ref{fe}) were used for the simplifications. {The equations} (\ref{etephi}) and (\ref{etechi}) are the same that those resulting from the covariant derivative of the energy-momentum tensors for the scalar fields $\phi$ and $\chi$ ($\nabla_\mu T^{\mu\nu}_\phi$ and $\nabla_\mu T^{\mu\nu}_\chi$), respectively.
 Then, remembering that $\dot\rho_m+3H(\rho_m+p_m)=0$, we have that the covariant derivative of the total energy-momentum tensor is

-{By observing (\ref{etephi}) and (\ref{etechi}), we note that their first terms on the {right-hand sides} represent the energy exchange between the fields $\phi$ and $\chi$ and their second terms on the {right-hand sides} describe the energy exchange among {the scalar fields and gravitational field}.
+{By observing (\ref{etephi}) and (\ref{etechi}), we note that their first terms on the right side represent the energy exchange between the fields $\phi$ and $\chi$ and their second terms on the right side describe the energy exchange among {the scalar fields and gravitational field}.
 From (\ref{temt}) one concludes that if $F$ and $G$ are constants, $\nabla_\mu T^{\mu\nu}=0$, meaning that when the coupling is minimal there is no energy exchange among {the scalar fields and gravitational field}.
 If this is the case, there exists an energy exchange {only} between the scalar fields, and consequently the total energy related to the components of the Universe is conserved.}